tapsbook/photobookSDK-iOS/Doc/template-DB.md

 ````
 INSERT INTO 'page_layouts' ('id','theme_id','std_ratio_type','width','height','thumb_path','is_spread', 'print_info_id') VALUES (2505,202,9,63750,82500,'Tapsbook/Layouts/8.5x11/layout_2505.png',0, 8);
 ````
+Tip: You can skip this step and fix it later by directly modifying the data in the SQLite after step 2.3

-2.3 Import the generated sql scripts to your existing Template sqlite.
-You now should have a new template database ready for SDK consumption.
+2.3 Import the generated sql scripts to your existing Template SQLite.
+Replace the sqlite DB name below with the actual SQlite file name.

 ````
 cat myTemplate.sql | sqlite3 TemplateDB.sqlite
 ````
+You now should have a new template database ready for SDK consumption.

 ## 3. Load the new SDK template to your app